 El Bulli may be no more, but the Adrià brothers have once again proven that they are a force to be reckoned with in the world of upscale Catalan cuisine.
 And there’s no way we can talk about Michelin star restaurants in Barcelona without mentioning their most famous current venture, Tickets.

 Tickets takes your standard-issue tapas bar and elevates it to a whole new level of eccentricity, creativity, and all-around fun.
 The result: a surprisingly playful haute cuisine experience that the World’s 50 Best Restaurants guide aptly described as a “culinary amusement park.”

-While they don’t offer a tasting menu, their a la carte options are plentiful, and each more enjoyable than the last.
+While they don’t offer a tasting menu, their a la carte options are plentiful.

-With an easily accessible location just a few blocks north of Avinguda Diagonal, Hofmann provides a magical dining experience right in the heart of one of Barcelona’s most picturesque areas.
+Just a few blocks north of Avinguda Diagonal, Hofmann provides a magical dining experience in the heart of one of Barcelona’s most picturesque areas.
 Expect innovative Mediterranean-inspired cuisine that stays true to traditional Catalan roots with every bite.
 The menus change seasonally to reflect the finest products available.